 3. Collection of General Data and Information

-4. Registration (e.g. in the Partner Portal Section)
+4. Registration (e.g. in the Partner Resources Section or Technical Support Desk)

 The data subject has the possibility to register on the website of the controller with the provisions of personal data.
 Which personal data are transmitted to the controller is determined by the respective input mask used for the registration.
 The personal data entered by the data subject are collected and stored exclusively for internal use by the controller and for his own purposes.
 The controller may request the transfer to one or more processors, who also uses the personal data for an internal use, which is attributable to the controller.

-Each data subject may at any time contact our data protection officer directly with all questions and suggestions regarding data protection.
+Each data subject may at any time contact a data protection staff member directly with all questions and suggestions regarding data protection.

 5. Routine Erasure or Restriction of Processing of Personal Data